If you’re counting on your 401(k) or IRA for retirement income, I have some bad news for you…

 It’s easy to get started – just request your free, no-obligation Analysis now, if you haven’t already.

-You’ll also get a referral to an Authorized Advisor who can answer any questions you may have and show you ways to free up funds to start your plan.
+You’ll also get a referral to a Professional who can answer any questions you may have and show you ways to free up funds to start your plan.

 If you start right now, you could begin enjoying an unprecedented level of financial security and peace of mind in the New Year.
 So don’t dilly-dally!
 Request your FREE Analysis here now: